honky/ProjectGuenther/shell/README.md

 The raspberryPi is a multiuser system.
 In times of heavy loads it can happen, that a switch doesn't switch because of timing problems in the 433 mhz protocol.
 I use `nice` to give the process sending a signal a higher priority than the others which works better than expected.

+###waterGuenther.sh

+Guenthers pump mustbe turned off at all costs.
+This script is my main watering cronjob.
+Currently there is no locking algorithm, which would be needed if multiple scripts would handle sending events.